Martin's Conjecture in the Enumeration Degrees: A Non-Uniformly Invariant Function

-Observe that left and right halves of a nontrivial $\mathcal{K}_U$-pair are symmetric, so the proposition above holds equally if we interchange the roles of $A$ and $B$.
-The first item implies that the notion of $\mathcal{K}_U$-pairs is degree-theoretic, and the first and second combined state that set of \emph{$\mathcal{K}_U$-partners} of half of a $\mathcal{K}_U$-pair forms an ideal in the enumeration degrees.
-The converse of the third item also holds, which gives the definability of $\mathcal{K}$-pairs in the enumeration degrees.
+Observe that $\ca{K}_U$-pairs are symmetric, so the proposition above holds equally if we interchange the roles of $A$ and $B$.
+The first item implies that the notion of $\ca{K}_U$-pairs is degree-theoretic, and the first and second combined state that set of \emph{$\ca{K}_U$-partners} of half of a $\ca{K}_U$-pair forms an ideal in the enumeration degrees.
+The converse of the third item also holds, which gives the definability of $\ca{K}$-pairs in the enumeration degrees.
 Moreover, it shows that a $K_U$-pair $\{A,B\}$ is also a $K_V$-pair for any $V\geq_{e}U$ and that it is nontrivial if we also have that $V\ngeq_eA,B$.
+If we restrict our attention to nontrivial $\ca{K}_U$-pairs, we can extract more information.